1993 Houston Astros season: Darryl Kile's no-hitter

+Rest of September

 Pete Harnisch fired a one-hitter of the San Diego Padres on September 17 to lead a 3–0 Astros win.
 The lone hit for the Padres arrived via a bunt single by Jarvis Brown.
 However, controversy ensued as to whether the play should have been officially scored as an error charged to Chris Donnels.
 Donnels, meanwhile, atoned for the blemish with a two-run double to provide the offensive support.
+This was Harnisch's second one-hit shutout of the campaign and second of his career.

 Performance overview and aftermath

 The Astros concluded the 1993 interval with a final record of 85–77, in third place, and 19 games trailing the first-place Atlanta Braves.
 The seventh time in club history that Houston had won at least 85 games, it was 13th time finishing the complete season in third place or higher.
 (Note: The 1981 season was split into halves and the Astros' overall record ranked third-best in the NL West.)
 With an improvement by 4 wins, this was the second consecutive year that the Astros produced a record of .500 or better, and would continue to do so 15 times over a span of 17 seasons through 2008 to produce an era by far with the most consistency through that point in franchise history.
 Additionally, this Astros squad embarked on seven successive campaigns each with both a winning record and finish no lower than third place through 1999, both achievements ultimately arranging club records.
+The Astros hosted over 2 million fans in attendance for the first time since 1980 (2.084,618), the third time in team history drawing 2 million or more (1965), and third-highest overall to date.